AleCornejoR/particle-proxy-dist/README.md

 # Particle Analysis Project

 This project is a Python-based application designed to analyze particles in an image.
 It includes functionalities for particle detection, visualization, and calculation of metrics such as the closest pair of particles.
+Additionally, the application now supports generating a mesh of triangles between detected particles using Delaunay triangulation.

 ---